The Consequences of Sin

 To follow me on Twitter for inspirational tweets, click the follow button – Follow @kevin_griggs

 If you like this post, please SHARE it with others to spread the Word of God.

 May the grace of the Lord Jesus Christ be with you today.

-Posted on March 31, 2014, in 07 - Judges and tagged Abimelech, Backsliding, Bible, Christian, Daily Bible, Daily Devotional, Gideon, God, Godly Living, Israel, Jesus, Religion, Shechem, Sin, Temptation.
+Posted on March 31, 2013, in 07 - Judges and tagged Abimelech, Backsliding, Bible, Christian, Daily Bible, Daily Devotional, Gideon, God, Godly Living, Israel, Jesus, Religion, Shechem, Sin, Temptation.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.